 She would laugh and say, “Yes!
 Nobody asks the age of a person with black hair.
 You always look young.”

-It is a rare flower, and that makes it more beautiful.
+It is a rare flower, and is black yet that flower is so beautiful.
 I love black roses and everything it stands for.
 It is an exquisite symbol of beauty and takes a lot of care and precision to grow.
 To me the gift of a black rose symbolises a love so deep, the colour of love cannot get any darker than black.
 I smiled and as I took the rose and walked up to the table to put it in the vase, Sunil said that he is going to get ready.
 While waiting for him, I looked at all the beautiful blackness around me and was inspired.
 I picked up my black fountain pen and began writing.
 Well a Writer loves her pens and to me the black fountain pen with black ink held a different kind of charm and elegance.
 The words flowed,

 The black that surrounds me,